Kyriosity/read-write/README+/.net/README+/wpf/README+/mvvm/README.md

 <sup>:arrow_down:</sup>&nbsp;<sub>Project of Microsoft Visual Studio</sub>
 </details>

 For greater applications, you may select between commercial frameworks and freeware templates.
-However, I would be biased to tailor a light-weight MVVM hierarchy like this [TuttiFrutti demo](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/TuttiFruttiDemo)
+For prototypes and learning, you may begin with your own tailor-made solutions.

 ## Drawbacks and lacks

 Let me stress once again, that MVVM is not a template but a concept.
-It got  WPF implementations from Microsoft (e.g. Prism), other big names, communities, and private initiatives but neither has achieved the status of industry-standard as UI suites.
+It got WPF implementations from open source communities (e.g. Prism), big provider names, and private initiatives but neither has achieved the status of a "built-in" stuff.

-Alas, there are not too many popular pluggable "bricks" to build custom WPF-MVVM, and there's no thesis on dynamic MVP resting on tasks - not static models.
+Alas, there are not too many popular and exchangeable pluggable "bricks" to build effective WPF-MVVM (that is no common specification).
+There's no thesis on dynamic MVP resting on tasks - not obsolete static models.

 🚧🚧🚧 PENDING: Link to MVVM on promises! 🖋️